parcheapp/Parche-PartnerURLScheme/README.md

 When you sign up for a partnership with Parche, you will receive an **API Key** and an **API Secret**.

-To increase security and prevent rewind attacks, you must call the Parche Discount API from your server rather than directly from your application.
+To increase security and prevent rewind attacks, we **strongly recommend** calling the Parche Discount API from your server rather than directly from your application.
 This has several security benefits:

 - Removes the need for storing your API secret in your application.
 - Your API key can be stored in plain text within the application since it's essentially useless without the secret.
 - Allows on-the-fly replacement of the secret in the event of compromise instead of having to wait for an update to get published.

+While it is possible to call the discount API from your application, if you do so, you assume the risk of any compromise of your API secret.

 ##Discount API